techidaily/site-facebook/source/_posts/be-a-cyber-sleuth-unmasking-the-top-14-facebook-scams.md

 ## 7\.
 Charity Scams

  This scam is usually one that you would see when something terrible happens in the world and nasty scammers use the opportunity of the disaster to get people to donate.
-Before you dish out your credit card details for a good cause, take a look online at reputable charities, or check[Charity Navigator](https://www.charitynavigator.org/) or[CharityWatch](https://www.charitywatch.org/) for the most recent charity scams out there.
+Before you dish out your credit card details for a good cause, take a look online at reputable charities, or check [Charity Navigator](https://www.charitynavigator.org/) or [CharityWatch](https://www.charitywatch.org/) for the most recent charity scams out there.

 ## 8\.
 Scams Posing As Official Pages